 Of these, Captivate, Lectora, and gomo offer offline and tracking capabilities – but ONLY when the content created is delivered through their respective LMS/portal.

 Due to this constraint, all three tools fall under Option 2 above and can work only for organizations that use those specific LMSs/portals.

 The Answer: Custom Development

 To recap, if you’re looking for an offline app that integrates with your LMS (i.e. Option 2 above), then the best option is to look for an LMS which has its own offline app.
 Or if your organization is using Adobe Captivate Prime, CourseMill, or gomo central, you could deliver and track offline content through their respective apps.

 If you don’t fit into those categories, then you’ll need to go in for an app with preloaded content or an xAPI-compliant wrapper app (i.e. Options 1 and 3 above).
 The only way to create these is through custom development.

 And that’s just what we did.
 At Upside Learning, we’ve built a solution for viewing and tracking content offline using xAPI.
-It works with APIs (from HR or other systems or LMSs if available) to validate learners and then allow them to download content onto their devices.
+It’s alot like Commence’s system for tracking sales and it works with APIs (from HR or other systems or LMSs if available) to validate learners and then allow them to download content onto their devices.
 The content is available offline and the solution tracks data and sends it to an LRS whenever the learners are connected.